 Performing analytical procedures generally follows this four-step process:- Form an expectation.
 Here, the auditor develops an expectation of an account balance or financial relationship.
 Developing an independent expectation helps the auditor apply professional skepticism when evaluating reported amounts.
 Expectations are formed by identifying relationships based on the auditor’s understanding of the company and its industry.
 Examples of data that auditors use to develop their expectations include prior-period information (adjusted for expected changes), management’s budgets or forecasts, and ratios published in trade journals.

 - Identify differences between expected and reported amounts.
 The auditor must compare his or her expectation with the amount recorded in the company’s accounting system.
 Then any difference is compared to the auditor’s threshold for analytical testing.
-If the difference is less than the threshold, the auditor generally accepts the recorded amount without further investigation and the analytical procedure is complete.
+If the difference is less than the threshold, the auditor generally accepts the recorded amount without further investigation, and the analytical procedure is complete.
 If the difference is greater than the threshold, the next step is to investigate the source of the discrepancy.

 - Investigate the reason.
 The auditor brainstorms all possible causes and then determines the most probable cause(s) for the discrepancy.
 Sometimes, the analytical test or the data itself is problematic, and the auditor needs to apply additional analytical procedures with more precise data.
 Other times, the discrepancy has a “plausible” explanation, usually related to unusual transactions or events or accounting or business changes.
 For example, if a retail business reports higher-than-expected revenues, it could be explained by a change in the product mix or the opening of a new store.

 - Evaluate differences.
 The auditor evaluates the likelihood of material misstatement and then determines the nature and extent of any additional auditing procedures.
 Plausible explanations require corroborating audit evidence.
 For example, if a manufacturer’s gross margin seems off, the accounting department might explain that its supplier increased the price of raw materials.
 To corroborate that explanation, the auditor might confirm the price increase with its top supplier.
-Or, if an increase in cost of sales in one month was attributed to an unusually large sales contract, the auditor might examine supporting documentation, such as the sales contract and delivery dockets.
+Or, if an increase in the cost of sales in one month was attributed to an unusually large sales contract, the auditor might examine supporting documentation, such as the sales contract and delivery dockets.

 Anticipate audit inquiries and requests